 - Curriculum vitae: Include educational background, professional positions, publications, awards, honors, activities, etc.

 - Two letters of recommendation (diversity of support is recommended)

 Finalists will be asked to participate in an interview process.
 The recipient and selected organization are subject to review and approval by MFH Board of Directors.

-Nominations must be received no later than 4:00 p.m.
-Central Time on July 9, 2018.
+Nominations must be received no later than 4 p.m. on July 8, 2019.
 Late or incomplete nominations will not be considered for review.
 Please email complete nomination packets to firstname.lastname@example.org.

-The selection committee will consist of MFH Board, Community Advisory Council and staff members, as well as previous Dr. Corinne Walentik Leadership in Health Award recipients.
+The selection committee will consist of MFH Board, Community Advisory Council, and staff members.

 If you have questions about the Dr. Corinne Walentik Leadership in Health Award please email Courtney Stewart, Vice President of Strategic Communications, or call her at (314) 345-5505.